 Tip #2 – Branding/Building a Reputation

-When I talk to most Artists and Music Producers about branding a look of utter confusion is wiped all over their face, this may not be a dictionary definition or even technically correct, but to me in 2018 branding can mean a lot of different things.
+When I talk to most Artists and Music Producers about branding the look of utter confusion wiped all over their face astounds me, this may not be a dictionary definition or even technically correct, but to me in 2021 branding can mean a lot of different things.

-Yes, a big part of branding may be having a great logo and a fancy website, but in this day and age branding can also coincides with reputation and with a great reputation comes trust, so if you don’t have a great reputation why would you expect anyone to trust you enough to buy a beat?
+Yes, a big part of branding may be having a great logo and a fancy website, but in this day and age branding can also coincide with reputation and with a great reputation comes trust, so if you don’t have a great reputation, why would you expect anyone to trust you enough to buy a beat?

 A lot of Producers when they first start out will follow the same process as many before them, sign up for a SoundCloud account, start putting beat videos up on YouTube and then gradually begin to spam their family and friends with the same link several times a day on Facebook.